Information paradox and island in quasi-de Sitter space: Island in inflationary (quasi-)dS space

 1.0cm

 From analysis of two types of island so far, we find that when the positive increasing rate of the central charge $c$ in time is the main reason to the increase of the radiation entropy in time, the information paradox arises but at the same time, $\partial_V S_{\rm gen}(I)\leq 0$ in condition 2 and $\partial_U S_{\rm gen}(G)\leq 0$ in condition 3 become more restrictive.
+We also check that the islands we considered cannot extremize $S_{\rm gen}(\Sigma \cup I)$ in a direct way.
 Even if we may find the parameter region allowing the island, we expect that this is a result of fine-tuning.